yarnkickdev/yarn_console/README.md

 some of the code is reran through the AI to detect any minor mistakes that the AI made on its first attempt

-After that its all done by hand gone thru and perfected
+After that its all done by hand gone thru and fixed

 The Laptop:
 https://docs.felis.gg/laptop/installation